nanami233333/PropMolFlow/README.md

 ```bash
 python process_qm9_cond.py --config=configs/with_gaussian_expansion/alpha_concatenate_multiply.yaml
 ```
 We later noticed that this procedure is not perfect as it only removes around 700 molecules that do not pass RDKit sanitization and there are a very small number of remaining problematic molecules (~200 molecules).
-To get rid of all problematic molecules, you will need the problematic indices, available on the zenodo repo version 2:`https://zenodo.org/records/17693354/files/qm9-sdf-data.zip`.
+To get rid of all problematic molecules, you will need the problematic indices, available on the zenodo repo version 2:`https://zenodo.org/records/17693354/files/qm9-sdf-data.zip` or in the `data/qm9_raw` folder.

 Then run the **train.py** script.
 You can either pass a config file, or pass a model checkpoint to continue training.
 ```python